Board of Directors

 Download the full document of the Gpi Group’s Anti-Corruption Policy.

-The BOD then appointed, with resolution of 30 October 2017, Stefano Bonvicini as Head of Compliance for the Prevention of Corruption.
+Compliance: The Board of Directors appointed, with resolution of 26 July 2021, Marco Di Domenico as Head of Compliance for the Prevention of Corruption.

 To write to the Head of Compliance for the Prevention of Corruption: firstname.lastname@example.org

-The BOD, with resolution of 6 April 2018, also appointed Agostino Oliveri as DPO (Data Protection Officer) for the GPI Group.
+Data Protection Officer: The Board of Directors, with resolution of 6 April 2018, also appointed Agostino Oliveri as DPO (Data Protection Officer) for the GPI Group.
 The appointment complies with the provisions of the new EU Regulation 679/2016 on personal data processing.

 The Board of Directors meeting held on 12 May 2021 formed: